apostol03/Tunes_R_Us/README.md

 # TUNES-R-US
-Welcome to Tunes-R-Us - a place where a user can search artists, albums, charts and solve quizzes.
+Welcome to Tunes-R-Us - a place where a user can browse artists, albums, charts and solve quizzes.
 The application uses the following technologies: Spring Boot, MySQL, HTML/CSS, Bootstrap, JavaScript and Thymeleaf.